ktonon/two-medium-model/README.md

 which interacts only weakly with the GCM.
 When a GCM particle passes through this diffuse, torsion-heavy background, it receives tiny, random momentum kicks.
-Individually these kicks are small, but over long distances---such as the interior of a cosmic void---they add up to a slight **net gain of momentum for the GCM**.
+Individually these kicks are small, but over long distances—such as the interior of a cosmic void—they add up to a slight **net gain of momentum for the GCM**.
 This is the recharge process that makes voids high-flux regions.